hrachovcovat/english/10-thesis-digest/index.md

 ## Abstract

-This thesis focuses on changing the visual identity of a company Glamping Pyskočely.
-The main aim is to make united corporate identity and visual communicatuon corresponding with the company's philosophy.
-Also with a new identity I would like to express the right mood of this company.
+This bachelor thesis focuses on changing the visual identity of a company Glamping Pyskočely.
+The work aims to make united corporate identity and visual communicatuon corresponding with the company's philosophy.
+Also with a new design I would like to express the right mood of this company.
 By redesigning their identity I would like to spread the word 'glamping' to more people.
 Point out that people can experience camping in another, more comfortable way.
+The theoretical part deals with the research about creating a new corporate identity, explaining what is glamping, approximation of a history and analysis of competition.
+The practical part is about introducing the company and its current visual communication, marketing and a visual style.

 ## Keywords